greenarmor/datu/README.md

 ### Continuous deployment

-* A GitHub Actions workflow (`.github/workflows/documentation.yml`) installs MkDocs and runs `mkdocs build --strict` on every push to the `main` branch, ensuring broken links fail the build.
+* A GitHub Actions workflow (`.github/workflows/documentation.yml`) installs MkDocs Material and runs `mkdocs build --strict` on every push to the `main` branch, ensuring broken links fail the build.
 * The resulting static site is uploaded as an artifact and published through `actions/deploy-pages` to the GitHub Pages environment.
 Enable GitHub Pages in the repository settings and point it to the GitHub Actions deployment source to make the documentation publicly accessible.
 * Update `docs/project-progress.md` with a dated entry whenever notable work is merged so visitors can follow the project's evolution.